DeepakRajasekaran/Project-Myoarm/README.md

 ## License

-This project is licensed under the MIT License and GNU General Public License v3.0.
-See the [LICENSE-MIT](LICENSE-MIT) and [LICENSE-GNU](LICENSE-GNU) files for more details.
+This project is licensed under the MIT License.
+See the [LICENSE-MIT](LICENSE-MIT) for more details.

 ## Acknowledgements